assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

 =============

-This protocol is designed so that both Salt Channel peers will be able to agree on when a Salt Channel ends in case the session does not start an application layer session.
+This protocol is designed so that both Salt Channel peers will be able to agree on when a Salt Channel ends.
-If the application layer starts successfully (handshake completed), it is up to the application layer to determine when the session ends.

 The underlying reliable channel may be reused for multiple sequential Salt Channel sessions.
 Multiple concurrent sessions over a single underlying channel is *not* within scope of this protocol.

-A Salt Channel session ends when one the the following conditions occur:
+A Salt Channel session ends after a message with the LastFlag set is sent by either peer.
+This includes the following cases:

 1. After message A2 is sent by Server.

 2. After message M2 is sent by Server with the M2/NoSuchServer bit set to 1.

-3. After the session of the layer on top (AppMessage*) ends.
-This is entirely up to that layer to determine when the session ends.
-   The Salt Channel implementation will be able to determine this.
+3. After an EncryptedMessage is sent by either peer and its LastFlag is set to 1.